mjhoffm2/ReactTrainingTutorial/Part-2-%2D-Basic-Front-End-Application-Skeleton-with-React-and-Redux.md

     //This causes ES6 modules to be used instead of CommonJS
     //This is important since it enables webpack to do tree shaking optimizations (dead code removal)
-    //This has nothing to do with the compilation target, which is still ES3 by default "module": "es6",
+    //This is different from the compilation target, which is still ES3 by default "module": "es6",

     //When setting "module": "es6", the typescript compiler defaults to the "classic" module resolution strategy